 Phil Bowdle offers a checklist:

 Time is limited and stage announcements are not the answer to everything.
-Here’s 7 reasons why you’re not getting a stage announcement:
+Here are seven reasons why you’re not getting a stage announcement:

-1. It doesn’t apply to at least 80% of the audience
+1. It doesn’t apply to at least eighty percent of the audience.

 This is the most important question you can ask when deciding if something should be announced from stage.
-I do occasionally break this 80% rule for key ministry on-ramp events/programs, or when it’s a direct next step for what’s being preached about in the sermon.
+I do occasionally break this eighty percent rule for key ministry on-ramp events/programs, or when it’s a direct next step for what’s being preached about in the sermon.